jjackson19862017/WeddingBookingSystem/README.md

 Renamed the customers details page to just customers.

 Created a Customers View Page to show all the information relating to the bride and groom and if they have an event.

+### 17th - Added a way to Edit Customers Details

+I have added an accordion element onto one of the cards to display a form to edit the current bride and groom.

+I will leave in the Edit Button on the view_all_customers page, I will remove at a later date.

+## Removal of items

+### view_all_customers

+Edit Button